QuentinRa/blog.quentinra.dev/operating-systems/linux/knowledge/index.md

 Hello, World
 ```

-Another very useful usage to redirections, is redirecting errors, meanwhile non-errors message will still be shown.
+Another very useful usage of redirections, is redirecting errors, meanwhile non-errors message will still be shown.

 ```bash
 $ ls /error 2> onl_errors_will_be_stored_here